5 Commonwealth

 Walter Baylies was a cotton broker and wholesale dry goods merchant, and an investor in and director of numerous electric and gas utility companies, textile mills, banks, and railroads.

-After buying 5 Commonwealth, Walter and Charlotte Baylies had it completely rebuilt.
+Walter and Charlotte Baylies had 5 Commonwealth completely rebuilt.
 The new house was designed by architect Arthur W. Rice of Peters and Rice, and included a ballroom on the formerly open lot to the west of the house.
 The new house was completed in late 1903.

 Bainbridge Bunting’s Houses of Boston’s Back Bay (Appendix A) indicates that the Baylies home was built in 1912, but this is not correct.

-On November 14, 1903, the Boston Post published a photograph of the house, showing the new front façade and ballroom.
-The article commented that “from an external point of view, the Baylies mansion is nearly completed, but internally it still looks rather chaotic, and another month or so will be required to straighten things out.
+On November 14, 1903, the Boston Post commented that “from an external point of view, the Baylies mansion is nearly completed, but internally it still looks rather chaotic, and another month or so will be required to straighten things out.
 Then the decorators will take it in hand and lend their best efforts toward making it one of the handsomest homes in America.”

 The article described the house in some detail: